Chester F.C.: Conference Premier (2013–18)

-Johnson & Morley (2018–2021)
+National League North (2018–present)

 Bignot was replaced by joint managers Anthony Johnson and Bernard Morley.
 Chester also gained Swansway Group as a new sponsor in the 2017–18 season, which resulted in their stadium gaining the nickname, the Swansway Chester Stadium (commonly known as the Deva Stadium).
 Chester had a promising start to their 2018–19 season in the National League North, as they gained 7 wins from their first 15 matches.
 In the same period of time though, Chester suffered one of their heaviest defeats in decades; losing 8–1 to Blyth Spartans.
 Overall, Chester achieved a solid 16-14-12 record, which elevated them to 9th on the table with 62 points.
 In fact, Chester were just 3 points off a playoff promotion spot.
 In the FA Cup, Chester were defeated 4–3 in the third qualifying round by ninth tier Dunston UTS.

 In the following season, Chester finished in 6th place after a decision to end the season in March due to the disruption caused by the COVID-19 pandemic.
 The season was finished on a points per game basis, however, Chester lost out by 3–2 in the play-offs to Altrincham.
 In January 2021, the National League North season was declared null and void with Chester in 3rd place after 17 matches.

-Steve Watson (2021–2022)

 Steve Watson was appointed manager on 23 December 2021.
-In his first game he recorded 3–1 victory away to Telford United on Boxing Day.
-He left the club my mutual consent at the end of the season.
+He left the club by mutual consent at the end of the season.
+On 12 May 2022, the club's former academy head coach Calum McIntyre was appointed as the new first team coach at the age of 28.